HoldenLab/holdenlab.github.io/_pages/about.md

     </div>
 </div>

-Welcome to the website of the Holden Lab!
+Welcome to the Holden Lab website!

 We are interdisciplinary scientists who study bacterial cell biology and biophysics using super-resolution microscopy and other advanced imaging methods.
 Our primary biological focus is how bacteria remodel their cell wall, which is one of the most important targets​ for antibiotics.